Co-Founder: Dr. Noel Wallach

 You can earn up to 30% on retail sales commissions, which is a good margin (if you make it up there).
 However, they do have some bonuses that offer good value.
-There is a 30% Quick Start Bonus, and for every four distributors you sign up, you get another $100 bonus.
+There is a 30% Quick Start Bonus, and for every four distributors you sign up with, you get another $100 bonus.

 This information is also not available on their website, probably because I did not sign-up, so I got the info from other review sources.

 This to me is a very important one: they do not guarantee that you will earn money or that you will even make enough to break even.
-Remember that their initial cost are rather stiff.
+Remember that their initial cost is rather stiff.
 They say it depends on multiple independent and dependent variables that are impossible to predict, such as economic factors unique to each location where product sales are attempted and of course on the sales talents of each individual distributor.

 The latter is significant because if things go pear-shaped, it is your fault.
 This clause will get them out of trouble anytime somebody tries to sue them.

 I am coming back to the big point in their campaign, being that social selling is becoming more and more popular.
 I do not disagree with that, but again, why would customers come to you?
 Especially with so many other distributors offering the same products?
 How do you distinguish yourself from the numerous others?
 Think about this, dear reader, as their website does not clarify these essential points.

 Moreover, you are going to sell which products?
 Nutrition and the like, yes I know.
 But what is their quality compared to similar products from other companies?
-Ans how about their pricing, is this competitive to products offered in the same market?
+And how about their pricing, is this competitive to products offered in the same market?
 You see, these are all very important questions, which unfortunately have not been dealt with.
 Why would I become a member?